-Parkinson's is an ostracizing illness which destroys life slowly.
+Parkinson's is an ostracizing condition which destroys life slowly.
 In contrast with other terminal illnesses, sufferers cannot hide the symptoms and are often the butt of humiliating jokes.
 When the inevitable comes and they loose control totally, they are often neglected and forgotten in a backroom of an unhappy family member.

 There is no support for Parkinson's sufferers in South Africa.
 When I was diagnosed, the doctor asked me to walk across the room and come back.
 When I was back at his desk, he said "You've got Parkinson's.
 Sorry.
-We have no cure yet, but we try to control the shakes.
+We have no cure yet, but we try to control the tremors.
 Take these tablets and come for an upgrade when the dosage becomes too weak."

 That's it.
 But what did I expect?
 I don't know.
 But it would be nice if he could have added "There is this support group.
 Contact them."